Launch Modes

 We currently support 3 launch modes: entrypoint, ssh, and jupyter.

 For this launch mode we simply run a docker container from your specified image as is.
-The docker image entrypoint is the main run process.
-Your docker image is then responsible for setting up ssh, jupyter, or other connections.
+The docker image entrypoint is the main run process, which you can override in the GUI or CLI (--entrypoint).
+You can also pass arguments to your entrypoint in the GUI or CLI (--args).
+Entrypoint launch mode is suitable for GPU worker instances which receive tasks from your webserver.
+As ssh/jupyter access is not provided, your docker image is responsible for setting up any such connections as needed.

-For this launch option we setup an ssh connection using proxy and or direct connections where appropriate.
+For this launch option we setup an ssh connection using proxy and or direct connections where appropriate (mapping to port 22 internal).
 If the machine supports open ports our system will try to setup both a direct ssh connection and a backup proxy connection.
 This is mostly automatic under the hood, but it does require that your docker image is compatible with typical ssh daemon setup.

 With the SSH launch option your docker image entrypoint is not called as we must override it.
 Instead we allow you to specify an onstart script which is called as part of the new entrypoint.